In Exercises 5–8, assume that the Poisson distribution applies; a... | Channels for Pearson+

 1

-Understand the problem: The Poisson distribution is used to model the number of events (hurricanes) occurring in a fixed interval of time (a year) when the events occur independently and at a constant average rate.
-Here, the mean number of hurricanes per year (λ) is 5.5, and we are tasked with finding the probability of observing exactly 10 hurricanes in a year.
+Understand the problem: The Poisson distribution is used to model the number of events (hurricanes) occurring in a fixed interval of time (years).
+The mean number of hurricanes per year is given as 5.5.
+We are tasked with finding the expected number of years with no hurricanes over a 118-year period.

-Recall the formula for the Poisson probability mass function (PMF): P(X = k) = (λ^k * e^(-λ)) / k!, where λ is the mean number of events, k is the number of events we are interested in, and e is the base of the natural logarithm (approximately 2.718).
+Step 1: Recall the formula for the Poisson probability mass function (PMF): P(X = k) = (λ^k * e^(-λ)) / k!, where λ is the mean number of events, k is the number of events, and e is the base of the natural logarithm (approximately 2.718).

 Verified video answer for a similar problem: